STommydx/2020S-COMP4111/README.md

 ### Who do I talk to?

 Please contact the repo owner Tommy LI in case you have any questions.
 Feel free to have a chat on other misc stuffs too!

+## Versioning

+The `master` branch is under constant development but is considered stable.
+If you would like to find the phase 1 submission for the project, please checkout the tag `phase1`.